gethin101/hackpad_2025/README.md

 # Gethin HackPad v1

 This repository contains all files for my **AMD x HackClub Macropad** project.
-The macropad is designed for computer shortcuts, Python programming, and game controlling.
+The macropad is designed for computer shortcuts, python programming, and game controlling.

 It features:
 - 3x3 mechanical keys
 - 0.91" OLED display